-To grant access to users for only viewing a database (i.e. no INESRT
+To grant access to users for only viewing a database (i.e. no INESRTs or CREATE or UPDATE access) there are certain conditions.

-First, access should be only allowed through ssh
+First, access should be only allowed through ssh.

-user should not be able to get into a shell directly.
+Second, the ssh user should not be able to get into a shell directly.

 And finally, the database should restrict access to that particular user with relevant permissions.

-All the commands below are run as root
+All the commands below are run as root.

 The user with READ_ONLY access is dbviewer